cabouman/gmcluster/docs/source/install.rst

 Installation
 ============

-The ``gmcluster`` package currently is only available to download and install from source through GitHub.
+The ``gmcluster`` package is currently only available to download and install from source available through GitHub at `GMCluster <https://github.com/cabouman/gmcluster>`_.

 1. *Clone or download the repository and get inside:*